Q. Can I buy a firearm in another country and bring it into Canada?

 All imports are controlled at the border by the Canada Border Services Agency.
 As a general rule, individuals may import a frame/receiver of a restricted or non-restricted firearm if they have a Possession and Acquisition Licence that is valid for that class of firearm.
 Individuals need to register the frame/receiver before bringing it into Canada, if it's for a restricted firearm.

-Certain firearm parts, such as those made exclusively for a fully automatic firearm, require an import permit or an International Import Certificate from the Export Controls Division of the Department of Foreign Affairs and International Trade (DFAIT).
-For more information, individuals may call DFAIT at 1-800-267-8376 or 613-944-4000, or send a fax to 1-613-996-9709.
+Certain firearm parts, such as those made exclusively for a fully automatic firearm, require an import permit or an International Import Certificate from the Export Controls Division of the Global Affairs Canada (GAC).
+For more information, individuals may call GAC at 1-800-267-8376 or 613-944-4000, or send a fax to 1-613-996-9709.

 Air soft guns that meet the definition of a replica firearm are prohibited.
 Replica firearms are devices that resemble a real firearm (other than an antique firearm) with near precision but that cannot cause serious injury or death.
 Many of these devices have to be assessed case by case to determine if they are replicas.